46kuro/Resolvable/README.md

 # ※ This Framework is now implementing...

-## Injectable
+## Resolvable

-Injectable is static dependency injection framework for Swift.
+Resolvable is static dependency injection framework for Swift.

-Injectable aims to achieve the following primary goals.
+Resolvable aims to achieve the following primary goals.

 1. High customizability and flexibility.